 Slate’s article on America’s Microbank Problem was a hack piece of journalism, written simply to call attention to the author and publication.
 There is one argument I can see making to justify the claim that there are too many banks in the US: Supply outstrips demand.

 There’s a new type of marketing that’s beginning to gain traction: Activity-Based Marketing, or marketing within the context of an activity being performed by a customer or prospect.
 It’s key to creating and capitalizing on the new mobile moments of opportunity.

-Strategic planning is a joke at many FIs because “planning” is the last they need.
+Strategic planning is a joke at many FIs because “planning” is the last thing they need.
 Lots of the verbs used to describe strategy fall short, as well.
 I’ve yet to find a firm that has successfully “formulated” strategy.

 If I had a nickel for every time the word “disruption” was mentioned in a blog post, article, or conference in the past 12 months, I’d be richer than Warren Buffett.
 If I had a nickel for every time the word “disruption” was appropriately used, I wouldn’t even be able to afford the ukulele that Buffett’s playing.